What is Omnism? Understand Omnisim and how it differs from other beliefs

 Omnism symbol

 Unlike many religions, Omnism has no single, universally accepted symbol.
 However, there have been attempts to create one.
-One design proposal features concentric circles in various shades of colour with different religious symbols, representing the interconnectedness of all religions.
+One design proposal features concentric circles in various shades of color with different religious symbols, representing the interconnectedness of all religions.

 Omnism vs Universalism

-Universalism, also known as universal restoration, universal reconciliation/restitution, or universal salvation, is a liberal religious movement characterised by a free and responsible search for truth and meaning.
+Universalism, also known as universal restoration, universal reconciliation/restitution, or universal salvation, is a liberal religious movement characterized by a free and responsible search for truth and meaning.
 The doctrine teaches that a Higher Power will ultimately save everybody.

 Read also

 • Core principles: Omnism acknowledges and respects all belief systems and lets people develop their spirituality and faith without being constrained by established dogmas.
-Conversely, Universalism centres on universal salvation by applying certain principles from all belief systems.
+Conversely, Universalism centers on universal salvation by applying certain principles from all belief systems.

 • Practice of the ideologies: Omnists do not have a specific church or religious sect.
-On the other hand, Universalists are known to belong to various religious organisations.
+On the other hand, Universalists are known to belong to various religious organizations.
 For instance, Christian Universalists attend the church and believe that people will be reconciled to God if they believe in Jesus Christ.

 • Structure differences: Omnism essentially has no structure, as there is no church, religious text, or theology.
 In contrast, Universalism features a specific structure.
 For instance, Unitarian Universalism is based on eight principles.